 Additionally, this type of service is indicated for more complex processes of a high value which require a closer customer-company relationship and more of an advisory position.

-Choosing between service models
+Choosing between customer service models

-But which of the 4 service models is the most suitable for your company?
+But which of the 4 customer service models is the most suitable for your company?
 Well, it depends!

 To answer this question, it is essential to first bear in mind that the objective of Customer Success is exactly what the name suggests, that is, to ensure that the customer achieves the expected success with the product or service offered by your company.

-With that in mind, it is easier to understand how the service model used has a direct impact on the results, don’t you agree?
+With that in mind, it is easier to understand how the customer service model used has a direct impact on the results, don’t you agree?

 Thus, a good way to choose which type of interaction to use is: